-Biomedical Imaging; Imaging In Vivo; Molecular Imaging Techniques; Nuclear Medicine
+Biomedical Imaging; Imaging In Vivo; Molecular Imaging Techniques; Molecular Imaging Techniques; Nuclear Medicine; Pathophysiology

 I have served as an instructor in the Department of Biotechnical and Clinical Laboratory Sciences, and presently in the Pathology and Anatomical Science Department for over 25 years.
 I bring to my role the many years of experience I gained teaching students while simultaneously working as a nuclear medicine technologist in a variety of clinical settings, from large university hospitals to private offices.

 I have been a member of clinical trials teams, contributing my expertise in molecular imaging technology alongside other health care providers.
 My expertise includes electronic dual- and triple-head detectors, nuclear cardiology, positron imaging and monoclonal imaging for specialized tumor detection.
 Balancing the demands of diagnostic imaging, patient care and management and clinical competencies has enriched my capacity to instruct students as emerging technologists.